This planting guide for Zone 9 contains 12 vegetables you can plant in April for a great harvest this summer.

 Ahhh, April!
 Spring is finally here (for those of us in Zone 9 anyway), and it’s time to get our seeds and starts in the ground.
 Does it seem like winter lasted about 6 million years?
 It does for me.
 I can’t wait to get outside and get my hands in the dirt.

-Not sure what zone you’re in, or what to plant this month?
+It’s finally time to get those seeds in the ground, or stop at the garden store and pick up some seedlings.
+Not sure what to buy or plant this month?
+I can help.
 You need a vegetable planting schedule that’s customized for your area and climate.

 Zucchini are one of the easiest vegetables to grow from seed.
 They’re also quite prolific, as evidenced by the unofficial holiday called “Sneak Some Zucchini on Your Neighbor’s Porch Day”.
 I like this Jade, Gold, & Emerald Tricolor Zucchini Mix from Renee’s Garden because you get three different varieties in one seed packet.